dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ||
 edns-version | QO | The Query EDNS version.
 Optional.
 ||
-udp-buf-size | QO | The Query EDNS sender's UDO payload size.
+udp-buf-size | QO | The Query EDNS sender's UDP payload size.
 Optional.
 ||
 opt-rdata-index | QO | The index in the NAME/RDATA table of the OPT RDATA.
 Optional.
 ||